-24-hour composite sample is a flow-proportioned composite sample consisting of hourly or more frequent portions that are taken over a 24-hour period.
-A time-proportioned composite sample may be used upon approval of the Department if the permittee demonstrates it is representative of the discharge.
+24-hour composite sample is a flow-proportioned composite sample consisting of hourly or more frequent portions that are taken over a 24-hour period and in which the volume of each portion is proportional to the discharge flow rate at the time that portion is taken.
+A time-proportioned composite sample may be used upon approval from the Department if the permittee demonstrates it is representative of the discharge.